ellis048/Interactive-Web---Final-Project/README.md

 Hello, This is the final project for Interactive Web design

 Programs used:
-Webflow
+-Webflow
-Blender -I made the models and most of the animations
+-Blender -I made the models and most of the animations

 JavaScript:
-Threejs
+-Threejs
-typedjs
+-typedjs